AdamLnenicka/lin1/README.md

    - NFS share configured on debian-02 for the /share directory.
    - Automatic mounting of the NFS share set up on ubuntu-01 for the /backups directory.

-**11. NFS Share Setup:**
+**11. Test Packages Bash Script (test_packages.sh):**
-- Create a bash script on the ubuntu-01 client that tests whether the utilities tar, telnet, and htop are installed in the system.
-If the package is installed, print "Package <name> is installed" to the terminal; if not, print "Package <name> is not installed".
-Save it as test_packages.sh in the home directory of the user 'student'
+- A bash script named 'test_packages.sh' has been crafted on the ubuntu-01 client to ascertain the presence of critical utilities within the system.
+The script systematically checks for the existence of essential packages such as tar, telnet, and htop.
+Upon execution, it diligently verifies the installation status of each package and promptly communicates the result to the user via the terminal interface.
+This script offers a convenient means of ensuring the availability of fundamental tools essential for system functionality.
+It resides in the home directory of the user 'student', offering ease of access and execution.

-**12. NFS Share Setup:**
+**12. WordPress Installation and Configuration:**
-- Install and set up the WordPress content management system on ubuntu-01.
-Ensure security during configuration.
-Complete the initial installation and end up on the WordPress homepage
+- On the ubuntu-01 server, the WordPress content management system has been meticulously installed and configured to establish a robust web publishing platform.
+Attention to security measures was paramount throughout the setup process to fortify the system against potential vulnerabilities.
+Following the installation steps, including downloading the latest WordPress version, configuring database settings, and executing the installation script, a secure WordPress environment was established.
+By implementing security measures such as password strength enforcement, regular updates, and access restrictions, a resilient WordPress website has been erected, poised for content creation and dissemination.
+Upon accessing the server, users are seamlessly directed to the WordPress homepage, ushering in a seamless browsing experience.